 Using its Area of Knowledge (AoK) method, REACH monitors the situation in H2R areas remotely through monthly multisector interviews in accessible Local Government Area (LGA) capitals.
-REACH interviews key informants (KIs) who 1) are recently arrived internally displaced persons (IDPs) who have left a H2R settlement in the last month. or 2) have been in contact with someone living in month (e.g. traders, migrants, relatives, etc.)3.
+REACH interviews key informants (KIs) who are either 1) newly arrived internally displaced persons (IDPs) who have left a H2R settlement in the last month, or 2) KIs who have had contact with someone living in or transiting through a H2R settlement in the last month (e.g. traders, migrants, relatives, etc.)3.